User Guide

-Everything you need to deploy and manage static sites with bassh.
+Everything you need to deploy and manage static sites from the command line.

 Installation